Choosing a www vs non-www domain name: pros, cons, and recommendations

 www.example.com.
 IN A 192.0.2.0

-At the same time, if you opt for the www version of your website, you won’t have any problems complying with DNS rules.
+If you opt for the www version of your website, you won’t have any problems complying with DNS rules.
 You would create a CNAME record for the www site, mapping it to a CDN of your choice.
 You would also add an A record for your root domain, directing it to your website’s IP address.

 www.yourdomain.com.
 CNAME somecdn.com.